openownership/bods-dev-handbook/testing.md

 Name the test files to make it clear which requirement is being tested.

-A minimum valid BODS statement looks like this:
+A minimum valid BODS entity statement looks like this:

 ```
 [